mixpanel/docs/pages/docs/privacy/end-user-data-management.md

 You must submit a deletion request to delete end user data.
 This is done to satisfy a GDPR right to erasure request from your users.

-1. In the “Data and Privacy” section, click Request Deletion.
+1. In the "Data and Privacy" section, click Request Deletion.
-2. In the “Request User Data Deletion” box:
+2. In the "Request User Data Deletion" box:
 - Select the either CCPA or GDPR under type of export.
 - Select a project in the "Project" dropdown.
 - Select to delete data for a single user or multiple users.